Event Log for Windows (im_msvistalog)

 NXLog Agent version 6 introduces a new CaptureMessage directive to define whether the module retrieves the event message.

-When the CaptureMessage directive is enabled, the module implements two methods to set the $Message
+When the CaptureMessage directive is TRUE, the module can use one of two methods to set the $Message field.

-The first method, also used in older NXLog Agent versions, uses the native Windows function to set the field value.
+The first method, also used in older NXLog Agent versions, is to use the native Windows function.

 The latter is faster but may produce slightly different results.

-You can revert to using the native Windows function by switching off the CaptureMessageFast directive.
+You can switch to using the native Windows function by setting the CaptureMessageFast directive to FALSE.

-There are some instances where the module cannot use the optimized method even when CaptureMessageFast is enabled, including if:
+There are instances where the module cannot use the optimized method even when CaptureMessageFast is

 |